Does your horse need earplugs? Maybe?

 - Some brands of earplugs claim that hearing is still intact, but the startling, spook-inducing noises are diminished.

 - Other riders use foamy balls, like a cat toy.
-For show situations, they might be painted black or brown so the cat toy color isn’t showing through.
+They might be painted black or brown for show situations so the cat toy color isn’t showing through.

 What about putting the earplugs in?

 - For the ear-shy horses, your mission on day one is NOT to put them in.
-In fact, your mission might be to get your fingers within one foot of your horse’s ear.
+Your mission might be to get your fingers within one foot of your horse’s ear.

 - Baby step your way to acceptance, only using positive reinforcement and patience.
 More on this training topic here.